Back to Projects

 YDI Community Project Edition #1 2025

 Unlike the flat boards we all know, Moh Maya is tiered, almost like a landscape.
 The pawns begin on a lower plane, humble and grounded.
-The central battleground rises, a stage where the real drama unfolds.
-The back row, where the king and queen preside, stands higher still—a symbolic peak of hierarchy and vision.
+The central area is designed as a battleground where the real drama unfolds.
+The back row, where the king and queen preside, stands higher (a symbolic peak of hierarchy and vision).
 The shifts in elevation give the game a new tactility.
-You don’t just play across the board—you move up and down it, as though climbing through terrain.
+The intention is to not just play across the board but move up and down it, as though climbing through terrain.
 It adds drama to each move, making the board itself part of the story.

 Each piece draws from India’s mid-century architecture - concrete geometry, strong lines, structural balance.
 Every element is intentional drawing on the ancient symbolism of the chakras.